RobiNN1/phpCacheAdmin/README.md

 - Works with both **phpredis** and **Predis** clients.
 - View, add, edit, and delete keys.
 Supports all Redis data types.
 - Search within a key's sub-items (hash fields, set/list/sorted set members).
+- **Stream consumer groups** with their consumers, pending entries, lag and the oldest entry still waiting for an acknowledgement.
 - **Analysis** of the keyspace - memory by namespace, biggest keys, keys with the most items, data type distribution and a TTL summary, sampled with SCAN.
 Includes **recommendations** weighed against the server's own `maxmemory`, eviction policy and encoding limits.
 - **Clients** list of the connected clients with their idle time, memory and last command, and the option to disconnect any of them.